reneefredensborg/cryo2iceant22-airborne-cryo2ice-weddell-sea-ice/README.md

 This repository holds the code used to derive and compare airborne (Ka-, Ku-, C/S-band and lidar) observations (snow depth or penetration) acquired along the Weddell Sea CRYO2ICE (CryoSat-2 and ICESat-2) orbit on the 13 December 2022 as part of the CRYO2ICEANT2022 campaign.

-This repository is linked with the following pre-print: URL
+This repository is linked with the following pre-print: [Fredensborg Hansen et al (2024b, in review)](https://doi.org/10.5194/egusphere-2024-2854)

 Contact: Renée Mie Fredensborg Hansen @ rmfha@space.dtu.dk